Mawlamyine University: Programs

 Classified as an Arts and Science university in the Burmese university education system, Mawlamyine University offers bachelor's and master's degree programs in common liberal arts and sciences disciplines.
 Its regular Bachelor of Arts (BA) and Bachelor of Science (BSc) take four years to complete and honors degree programs BA (Hons) and BSc (Hons) take five years.
 The law program also takes five years.

 Mawlamyine University pioneered the study of coastal and marine science in Myanmar.
 Mawlamyine University is one of few universities in Myanmar, offering a degree in Marine Science.
 Its Marine Science Laboratory in Setse, a coastal town about 83 km south of Mawlamyine was the first of its kind in Myanmar.
 As of July 2018, Mawlamyine University has 17 academic majors for full-time undergrad students.

 Administration

 Current

-The current rector of the university is Dr. Htay Aung and the current pro-rector is Dr. Mi Mi Sein.
+The current rector of the university is Dr. Chit Sein and the current pro-rector is Dr. Mi Mi Sein.